The James

 Dr. Hummon is a member of the Molecular Carcinogenesis and Chemoprevention at the OSUCCC – James, where her research interests lie at the intersection of analytical chemistry and chemical biology, with a focus on cancer biology.
 Her lab develops analytical methods to evaluate the proteome, phosphoproteome and metabolome in cancer cells while exploring the deregulation in cancer-associated signal transduction pathways.
 Use global mass spectrometric profiling to quantitatively assess the altered abundance of biomolecules in cancer cells, particularly in colon cancer.

-Associate Director of CCIC MSP:
+Associate Director of CCIC MSP: Sophie Harvey, PhD

-Research Associate: Matthew Bernier, PhD
+Research Scientist: Matthew Bernier, PhD

 Research Scientist: Gong Wu, PhD